VladimirBeev/VladimirBeev/README.md

 <h1 align="center">Hi 👋, I'm Vladimir Beev</h1>
-<h3 align="center">I am an enthusiastic, self-motivated, reliable, responsible and hard working person.
+<h3 align="center">I am an enthusiastic, self-motivated, responsible and hard working person.
 An independent C# Web Development working with ASP.NET MVC, MS SQL Server and Entity Framework.
 Reliable and strives to go above and beyond to deliver a project that meets and exceeds expectations of the client.
 Excellent team player.
   Learning C#.net</h3>